tedhudek/attendee-notes/README.md

 # HOW

 Make a fork of the repo.
 The directory structure is broken down by day, and then by talk.
 Each talk's folder contains a readme file with a synopsis of the talk.
 Create a file in that folder as $githubusername.md and add your notes (preferable in Markdown or GitHub Flavored Markdown).
-At the end, create a pull request of your branch to the main fork.
+At the end, create a pull request of your fork to the main fork.

 After the conference ends, we as a community can work on a master notes file for each directory, pulling the best from each submission.